igorbrigadir/awesome-twitter-algo/README.md

 ### Earlybird
 + The largest candidate generator is [Earlybird](https://blog.twitter.com/engineering/en_us/a/2011/the-engineering-behind-twitter-s-new-search-experience), a Lucene based real-time retrieval engine.
 There is an [Earlybird paper.](http://notes.stephenholiday.com/Earlybird.pdf)

+## Mixers

+Before candidate tweets are sent to be ranked in the light and heavy rankers before being presented to the user, they are combined from their various candidate generation sources within several entites, one being the [CR Mixer,](https://github.com/twitter/the-algorithm/blob/main/cr-mixer/README.md) which fetches out-of-network recommended candidate tweets.

+### CR Mixer

 ## Rankers

-Based on the blog, a total of 1500 candidates are retrieved.
+Based on the Twitter engineering blog post, a total of 1500 candidates are retrieved.
 However, only some of them will be served to your Twitter feed.

 Twitter would want to show the tweets that you are most likely to positively engage with.
 Therefore Twitter will predict probabilities of whether you will engage with the tweet, and use these probabilities to score the tweets.